litecoinfinance/recksplorer/README.md

 ### Requirements

 If connecting to a remote LND, you need to set `lndHost` and `lndDir` params. `lndDir` must have `admin.macaroon` and `tls.cert` files.

-For `c-lightning` set `--daemon clightning` and specify `clightningDir` if not using default location.
-Note that c-lightning supplies less data about channels than LND.

 For full configuration options use `node server.js --help` or see `options.js` file.